storageos/storageos.github.io/_docs/platforms/rancher/index.md

 _docs/prerequisites/overview.md %}).

-StorageOS supports Rancher deployments using RancherOS, CentOS, RHEL or Debian transparently and can support other Linux distributions detailed in ({%link _docs/prerequisites/systemconfiguration.md %}) if the appropriate kernel modules are present.
+StorageOS supports Rancher deployments using RancherOS, CentOS, RHEL or Debian transparently and can support other Linux distributions detailed in the [systems supported page]({%link _docs/prerequisites/systemconfiguration.md %}) if the appropriate kernel modules are present.